dominic-jones/ssss/README.md

   * This is due to domain calling into ui layer with uow still open
     * Does this mean the SideEffect fires before the concern wraps up?
   * When does the stack end?
+* Remove gameIdentity.
+There can be only one, query for it.
+* Sort personnel

 Next
 * Tidy up player stuff